|Product Number: 45251A|

 Floppy controller boards - These are the least robust of the boards in the card cage - 40% working.
 The floppy controller connects via ribbon cable to the HP-IB board.
 A bad floppy controller can also prevent the HP-IB board from working.

 The power supplies on the 250 are still very reliable.
-All nine of the units that we have seen have worked fine.
+Eight of the nine units that we have seen have worked fine.
 Before turning on your old 250, be sure to replace the two large (600uF) metalized paper capacitors on the connector board that sits on top of the transformer.
 These capacitors are likely to burn up if you don't replace them.^ TOP

 The museum's web site is sponsored by TMG Australia, test and measurement equipment sales, repair and calibration.
 The HP Computer Museum and Wordsong Communications P/L are not affiliated with the Hewlett Packard Company or with Hewlett Packard Australia Ltd. Hewlett Packard and the HP logo are trademarks of the Hewlett Packard company.
 This website is intended solely for research and education purposes.